100 Deadliest Days for Teen Drivers

 - Pick a safe vehicle for your teen that offers protection in the event of a crash.
 Avoid small cars, sports cars and older SUV’s, which crash tests show are prone to rollovers.
-Organizations like the Insurance Institute for Highway Safety provide crash test data and rate vehicle safety.
+Organizations like the Insurance Institute for Highway Safety provide crash test data and rate vehicle safety and recommend the safest vehicles for teen drivers.

 - Discuss the dangers of drug and alcohol use – your teen driver should know he or she must never drive after consuming any amount of alcohol or illegal drugs.

 - Remind your teens never to phone or text while driving and tell them to keep distractions, such as listening to the radio and chatting with friends in passenger seats, to a minimum.
 Also, require your teenager to wear a seat belt at all times.

 - Always be a good driving role model for your teenager.
 New drivers learn by example.
 If you exceed the speed limit or drive recklessly, your teenage driver is likely to imitate you.

 - Shop around for the best insurance rates.
 Rates for younger drivers can differ dramatically, so ask agents, brokers or insurance companies for price comparisons.